10 Things To NEVER Do After A Car Accident

 - Never talk about your claim on social media.
 Any information you choose to share on social media could be helping insurance companies build a case against you.
 This is because insurance adjusters regularly use social media to spy on claimants.
 They specifically look for updates and photographs which contradict or disprove your claims.

 - Never handle a car accident claim on your own.
 Though it is not required, it is recommended that you hire an experienced personal injury attorney to help you navigate the personal injury claims process involved in car, truck, and other motor vehicle accidents.

 Were You Recently Injured in a Car Accident?
 Speak to a Fort Lauderdale Personal Injury Attorney

-If you were recently injured in a car accident and you are having issues getting compensation from the liable driver, please contact the Fort Lauderdale car accident attorneys at Rosen Injury Law.
+If you were recently injured in a car accident and you are having issues getting compensation from the liable driver, please contact the Fort Lauderdale car accident attorneys at Rosen Injury Law, P.A.
 We can reach out to the liable party’s insurance carrier to ensure that you receive compensation for your injuries and any damages your car has sustained.